 The appraisal (oral) interview will assess the applicant’s knowledge, experience, education, and general ability to perform the essential functions of the position.

-ELIGIBLE INFORMATION: The names of candidates receiving a passing grade will be placed on the eligible register in the order of their score group for a period of six (6) months following the date of promulgation.
+ELIGIBLE INFORMATION: The names of candidates receiving a passing grade will be placed on the eligible list/register in the order of their score group for a period of six (6) months following the date of promulgation.

-COMPLETING YOUR APPLICATION: The acceptance of an employment application depends upon whether or not an applicant has provided adequate information that demonstrates meeting the Requirements for the position as stated above.
+COMPLETING YOUR APPLICATION: The acceptance of an employment application depends upon whether or not an applicant has provided adequate information that demonstrates meeting the Minimum Requirements for the position as stated above.
 Please complete the application and supplemental questionnaire thoroughly and completely.